CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

 Bristol has a number of relationships with four-year colleges, which will allow for a seamless high school to bachelor's degree pathway, with the added benefit of a year of saved time and money for the students.

 The college is currently hosting virtual audition/interviews for interested students.
 Students should plan to attend an audition/interview date to learn more about Bristol’s dual-enrollment and theatre programs and to share some of their work.
 Participation in the program is not contingent on an audition/ interview, however, it is strongly recommended.

-Virtual Auditions/Interviews: Auditions/Interviews will be held, by appointment, by a Zoom video meeting, on Wednesdays throughout June, July, and August 2020, from 10 a.m.- 2 p.m.
+Virtual Auditions/Interviews: Auditions/Interviews will be held, by appointment, by a Zoom video meeting, on Wednesdays throughout the spring and summer from 3 p.m. - 5 p.m.
 Once an appointment has been scheduled, a Zoom meeting link will be emailed one-hour prior to the start of the audition.
 Accommodations will be made for participants who cannot access the Zoom platform.

 Schedule a Virtual Audition/Interview appointment: Please contact Bristol Community College Theatre Coordinator David Ledoux, by emailing David Ledoux or by calling 774.357.3748.

 - Actors should prepare a one-minute monologue and submit a resume with previous experience.

 - Writers should submit a resume, writing samples and be prepared to discuss their theatre and/or film experience and goals for the future.

 - Designers should submit a resume, portfolio, photos, models, or anything else that represents their work.